Minecraftian14/KIIT-B20-Programs-1/README.md

 Q.17) Write a program in ‘C’ to design a simple calculator (+, -, *, /, %), where
-    it takes two integer operands and one operator form the user, performs the operation and then prints the result. (use if…else if…else)
+    it takes two integer operands and one operator form the user, performs the operation and then prints the result. (use if…else if…else) Q.18) Write a program in ‘C’ to input any three integers distinct and display the biggest of three integers using ternary operator.
+Q.19) Write a program in ‘C’ to input any three integers distinct then find and display the
+    middle value of three integers using ternary operator.
 ```

 ---